 When we order the construction of a ship, we not only request that the shipyard, a supplier, follow MOL Safety Standards Specifications, which specify our safety and environmental quality standards, but also ask them to address concerns regarding environmental measures, safe working conditions, and so on in the shipyard.
 We also strive to improve the quality of our ships by assigning shipbuilding superintendents from our group companies to the shipyard, where they are jointly involved in the development and introduction of low environmental impact vessels.
 This is one way that we work with our business partners toward achieving a sustainable society.

-Recycled steel from ship scrapping supports the demand for steel in various countries and regions, and demand is also increasing as a measure to promote environmental awareness and reduce the burden on the environment.
-Recycled steel from vessels is also a valuable resource, but on the other hand, issues related to the management and disposal of hazardous substances during dismantling, environmental impact, and worker health and safety management have been recognized internationally.
-In 2009, the Hong Kong Convention for the safe and environmentally sound recycling of ships ("Hong Kong Ship Recycling Convention") was adopted at the International Maritime Organization (IMO) with the objective of addressing issues related to ship recycling, and the ratification process is currently underway.
-MOL will not only comply with this convention, but also cooperate with ship recycling yards to fulfill its responsibilities as a seller of vessels to be recycled, while taking into account the environment, human rights, safety and quality, and prevention of corruption, including bribery.
+Recycled steel from ship recycling supports the demand for steel in various countries and regions, and demand is also increasing important in response to growing environmental awareness and reduce the burden on the environment impact.
+Recycled steel from vessels is also highly valued for its material quality, making it a precious resource.
+On the other hand, issues related to the management and disposal of hazardous substances during dismantling, environmental impact, and worker health and safety management have been recognized internationally.
+In response to these challenges, in 2009, the Hong Kong International Convention for the safe and environmentally sound recycling of ships ("Hong Kong Ship Recycling Convention") was adopted at the International Maritime Organization (IMO) with the objective of addressing issues related to ship recycling and promote safe and environmentally sound practices.
+This convention entered into force in June 2025.
+MOL is committed not only complying with this convention, but also also to fulfilling its responsibilities as the owner and seller of ships to be recycled.
+In cooperation with ship recycling yards, we conduct ongoing on-site inspections and dialogues while giving due consideration to the environment, human rights, safety, quality, anti-bribery, and other anti-corruption measures, engaging to Value Chain Management.

 Overview of the screening process: